tensortrade-org/tensortrade/CONTRIBUTING.md

 ## Requesting a Feature

-You can also use Github issues to request features you would like to see in EuphoricRL, or changes in the EuphoricRL API.
+You can also use Github issues to request features you would like to see in RLTrader, or changes in the RLTrader API.

 1. Provide a clear and detailed explanation of the feature you want and why it's important to add.
 Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.
-If you're just targeting a minority of users, consider writing an add-on library for EuphoricRL.
-It is crucial for EuphoricRL to avoid bloating the API and codebase.
+If you're just targeting a minority of users, consider writing an add-on library for RLTrader.
+It is crucial for RLTrader to avoid bloating the API and codebase.

 2. Provide code snippets demonstrating the API you have in mind and illustrating the use cases of your feature.
 Of course, you don't need to write any real code at this point!